Laurry-gee/qdriven.github.io/content/post/awesome/build-x-your-own.md

 ---
 title: Build your own X
-seo_title: Build your own X
+slug: Build your own X
 date: 2023-08-24 23:51:24
 description: Build your own X
 tags:
   - awesome
   - tutorials
 categories:
   - awesome
   - tutorials
 image: cover.png
 ---
 ## Table of Contents: Build your own X

 This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.